Nationwide Detailed information for Professionals.

 past-times are planning special events and doing house renovations.

-Julie has been happily working with FestivalNet since December 2004.
-She loves live music, breweries, traveling, getting crafty, and FestivalNet's annual holiday party.
+Happily working with FestivalNet since 2004 when FestivalNet had a staff of five and a tiny office, Julie started out part time in customer service quickly realizing that Connie and Kurt are pretty much the best bosses in the world.
+Now as Operations Manger, Julie has her hands in most departments here at FN and loves the festival and events market.
 She attended Dreyfoos School of the Arts and the University of Central Florida, backpacked Europe, studied in Madrid, exhibited photography in shows and competitions, performed with the Asheville Rebelles theater troupe and enjoys shooting live performance photography.
-She loves living in beautiful Asheville, NC.

 most of her career Judith has dealt in the visual arts.
 She has represented artists to the international level.